tophat2d/tophat/examples/README.md

 ## example list

-- space shooter - complete-ish game showing most of the engine's features
+- space shooter - complete-ish game
 - level editor - simple tilemap editor
 - snake - implementation of snake in tophat showing the absolute basics of collisions, input and rendering
-- scene switching demo - example showing, how to structure your project and make scene switching
+- sprite stacking - I was just trying it out and decided to included :]

 ## how to run